-Table 14-1 specifies the activities that you need to perform to add nodes to a single-node cluster.
+Table 15-1 specifies the activities that you need to perform to add nodes to a single-node cluster.

-Table 14-1 Tasks to add a node to a single-node cluster
+Table 15-1 Tasks to add a node to a single-node cluster

-Task Reference Set up Node B to be compatible with Node A. See "Setting up a node to join the single-node cluster" on page 230.
+Task Reference Set up Node B to be compatible with Node A. See "Setting up a node to join the single-node cluster" on page 232.
 Add Ethernet cards for private heartbeat network for Node B. If necessary, add Ethernet cards for private heartbeat network for Node A. Make the Ethernet cable connections between the two nodes.
-See "Installing and configuring Ethernet cards for private network" on page 231.
+See "Installing and configuring Ethernet cards for private network" on page 233.
 Connect both nodes to shared storage.
-See "Configuring the shared storage" on page 232.
+See "Configuring the shared storage" on page 234.

-• ' ' Task Reference Bring up VCS on Node A.Edit the configuration file.
-See "Bringing up the existing node" on page 232.
+Table 10 1 Table to dad a flode to a chigle flode dideter (communal) Task Reference Bring up VCS on Node A.Edit the configuration file.
+See "Bringing up the existing node" on page 234.
 If necessary, install VCS on Node B and add a license key.
-Make sure Node B is running the same version of VCS as the version on Node A. See "Installing the VCS software manually when adding a node to a single node cluster" on page 233.
-Edit the configuration files on Node B. See "About the VCS configuration files" on page 271.
-Start LLT and GAB on Node B. See "Starting LLT and GAB" on page 233.
+See the Veritas InfoScale Installation Guide for installation instructions.
+Make sure Node B is running the same version of VCS as the version on Node A. Edit the configuration files on Node B. See "About the VCS configuration files" on page 272.
+Start LLT and GAB on Node B. See "Starting LLT and GAB" on page 235.
 Start LLT and GAB on Node A. Copy UUID from Node A to Node B. Restart VCS on Node A. Modify service groups for two nodes.
-See "Reconfiguring VCS on the existing node" on page 234.
+See "Reconfiguring VCS on the existing node" on page 235.
 Start VCS on Node B.Verify the two-node cluster.
-See "Verifying configuration on both nodes" on page 235.
+See "Verifying configuration on both nodes" on page 237.

-Table 14-1 Tasks to add a node to a single-node cluster (continued)
+Table 15-1 Tasks to add a node to a single-node cluster (continued)